⟵ Back to Articles

 He left the battlefield and retreated to the other side of the Khyber Pass, says Qadaryar.

-Nalua built all main Sikh forts in the trans-Indus region of Khyber Pakhtunkhwa: Jehangira fort and Nowshera fort on the left and right banks of Kabul river, respectively.
-He also built Sumergarh fort in Peshawar, Fatehgarh fort in Jamrud, and Uri fort in Kashmir; reinforced Akbar's Attock fort on left bank of Indus river.
+Nalua built all main Sikh forts in the trans-Indus region of Khyber Pakhtunkhwa: Jehangira Fort and Nowshera Fort on the left and right banks of the Kabul River, respectively.
+He also built Sumergarh Fort in Peshawar, Fatehgarh Fort in Jamrud, and Uri Fort in Kashmir and reinforced Akbar's Attock fort on the left bankthe of Indus River.

-Nalua also built Gurduara Panja Sahib in Hassan Abdal to commemorate Guru Nanak Sahib and donated gold for Akal Takht Sahib’s dome destroyed during 1984 Ghallughara (genocide).
+Nalua also built Gurduara Panja Sahib in Hassan Abdal to commemorate Guru Nanak Sahib and donated gold for Akal Takht Sahib’s dome, which was destroyed during the 1984 Ghallughara (genocide).
 Accounts by William Moorcroft (1823) and Charles Hugel cite “Sikh fanatics” (referring to Jathedar Akali Phula Singh) visited the site.
-Records of Dharamarth(religious) grants cite Nalua’s charity to “Bedis, Hindu and Muslim Faqirs, Sayyids, Pandas, Gurduaras, Bairagis, etc.” even though he was labelled a “very bigoted Sikh” by non-Sikh historians.
+Records of Dharamarth(religious) grants cite Nalua’s charity to “Bedis, Hindu and Muslim Faqirs, Sayyids, Pandas, Gurduaras, Bairagis, etc.” even though he was labeled a “very bigoted Sikh” by non-Sikh historians.

-Sikh, Hindu, and Muslim poets penned tributes to Nalua in diverse poetic forms: Var, Jangnamah, Siharfi, Kabbit, Savayye, Dohre, Deodh, and so on.
-Prominent among them include: Qadir Bakhsh, Misr Hari Chand urf Qadir Yar, Sita Rama, Ram Dayal Anand, Kahn Singh Banga, Gurmukh Singh, Jaswant Singh Watna, Manohar Singh Nirman, Sahai Singh, Harinder Singh Rup and Prof. Mohan Singh.
-An anonymous Kabbit can still be heard eulogizing Nalua which has been passed down the generations of Dhadhis:
+Sikh, Hindu, and Muslim poets penned tributes to Nalua in diverse poetic forms: Var, Jangnamah, Siharfi, Kabbit, Savayye, Dohre, Deodh, etc. Prominent among them include: Qadir Bakhsh, Misr Hari Chand urf Qadir Yar, Sita Rama, Ram Dayal Anand, Kahn Singh Banga, Gurmukh Singh, Jaswant Singh Watna, Manohar Singh Nirman, Sahai Singh, Harinder Singh Rup and Prof. Mohan Singh.
+An anonymous Kabbit can still be heard eulogizing Nalua, which has been passed down the generations of Dhadhis:

 Hearing name and acts of valor of the one who loved Divine,